tancop/Conductor/README.md

 ## About

-SteamyRPC is a small but powerful script that lets you control your Steam client with a WebSocket interface.
+SteamyRPC is a powerful script that lets you control your Steam client with a WebSocket interface.
+No more messing with steamcmd or VDFs.
 Inspired by [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader).

 ## Installing